 Local government wants to support central government to truly tackle some of the big challenges facing the country, including housing, children’s services, adult social care and the skills system.
 A high profile panel bringing together local leaders, national politicians and stakeholders to discuss the importance of the Spending Review in delivering new funding for councils.

 Confirmed speakers include: Cllr James Jamieson, Leader of the LGA Conservative Group; Cllr Teresa Heritage, LGA Conservative Group (Chair); Rt Hon Nicky Morgan MP, Chair, Treasury Select Committee; Chris Philp MP, Parliamentary Private Secretary, Ministry of Housing, Communities and Local Government; Emily Andrews, Associate Director, Institute for Government.

-Councillors from the LGA’s Independent Group will also be speaking up for local government at the UKIP, Green and Plaid Cymru conferences.
-These take place respectively in Birmingham from 21-22 September, in Bristol from 5-7 October, and in Aberteifi, Cardigan from 5-6 October.
-Following the national party conferences, our Independent Group then holds its signature event on 23 November at the LGA offices in London, giving another chance for politicians and stakeholders to discuss the challenges and opportunities ahead.
+Councillors from the LGA’s Independent Group also spoke up for local government at the UKIP, Green and Plaid Cymru conferences.
+These took place respectively in Birmingham from 21-22 September, in Bristol from 5-7 October, and in Aberteifi, Cardigan from 5-6 October.
+Following the national party conferences, our Independent Group then held its signature event on 23 November at the LGA offices in London, giving another chance for politicians and stakeholders to discuss the challenges and opportunities ahead.